WordPress/gutenberg/docs/extensibility/theme-support.md

 add_theme_support( 'align-wide' );
 ```

-### Wide Alignments & Floats
+### Wide Alignments and Floats

-It can be tricky to create a responsive layout that accommodates both wide images, a sidebar, a centered column, as well as floats that stay within that centered column.
+It can be difficult to create a responsive layout that accommodates wide images, a sidebar, a centered column, and floated elements that stay within that centered column.

-For that reason, Gutenberg provides floated images with additional markup to provide more options.
-Here's the markup for an Image with a caption:
+Gutenberg adds additional markup to floated images to make styling them easier.

+Here's the markup for an `Image` with a caption:

 ```
 <figure class="wp-block-image">